paresmarc/pixelcubes/README.md

 - How to define a DIY Kit to allow everyone to create 3D models
 - Create a process between physical and digital.

-We decided to continue the [first Challenge](https://github.com/paresmarc/tiledeco) and develop iterations to improve it and make it a more automatised process.
+We decided to continue the [first Challenge](https://github.com/paresmarc/tiledeco) and develop iterations to improve it and make it a more automated process.

 ## #2 Project Development